awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

   }
   ```

-  For more information, see [Greengrass Group Role](group-role.md)\.<a name="aws-cli-howto-prereqs"></a>
+  For more information, see [Greengrass group role](group-role.md)\.<a name="aws-cli-howto-prereqs"></a>
 + The AWS CLI installed and configured on your computer\.
 For more information, see [ Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.

   The example commands in this tutorial are written for Linux and other Unix\-based systems\.
-If you're using Windows, see [Specifying Parameter Values for the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) to learn about differences in syntax\.
+If you're using Windows, see [Specifying parameter values for the AWS command line interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) to learn about differences in syntax\.

   If the command contains a JSON string, the tutorial provides an example that has the JSON on a single line\.
 On some systems, it might be easier to edit and run commands using this format\.